thma/WhyHaskellMatters/README.md

 ```

-we can see that both operators bear the same structure.
+We can see that both operators bear the same structure.
 The only difference is that instead of the concrete type `Maybe` the signature of `(>>=)`
 uses a type variable `m` with a `Monad` type class constraint.
 We can read this type signature as: